kubeshop/botkube-docs/content/configuration/executor.md

       restrictAccess: false
 ```

-The default configuration for Helm chart can be found in [values.yaml](https://github.com/kubeshop/botkube/blob/main/helm/botkube/values.yaml).
+The default configuration for Helm chart can be found in the [values.yaml](https://github.com/kubeshop/botkube/blob/main/helm/botkube/values.yaml) file.

 ## Merging strategy

-BotKube takes into account only bindings for a given execution Namespace.
+When executing a `kubectl` command, BotKube takes into account only bindings for a given execution Namespace.
 For example:

-1. `@BotKube get po/botkube -n botkube` - collect `kubectl` executor bindings that include `botkube` or `all` Namespaces.
+- `@BotKube get po/botkube -n botkube` - collect `kubectl` executor bindings that include `botkube` or `all` Namespaces.
-2. `@BotKube get po -A` - collect all `kubectl` executor bindings that include `all` Namespace.
+- `@BotKube get po -A` - collect all `kubectl` executor bindings that include `all` Namespaces.
-3. `@BotKube get po` - first, we resolve the execution Namespace.
+- `@BotKube get po` - first, we resolve the execution Namespace.
 For that, we collect all enabled `kubectl` executor bindings and check the `defaultNamespace` property.
 If property is not define, we use the `default` Namespace.
 With resolved execution Namespace, we run the logic define in the first step.

 For all collected `kubectl` executors, we merge properties with the following strategy:
 - `commands.verbs` - append